 12-1-19 BUS.
 “Bus” means every motor vehicle designed and used for the transportation of persons; and every motor vehicle, other than a taxicab, designed and used for the transportation of persons for compensation.
 (66-1-4.2 NMSA 1978)

 12-1-20 BUSINESS DISTRICT.
-“Business District” means the territory contiguous to and including a street and within three hundred feet from the street where there are buildings in use for business or industrial purposes, including but not limited to hotels, banks, or office buildings, railroad stations, and public buildings which occupy at least fifty percent of the frontage on one side or fifty percent of the frontage collectively on both sides of the street.
+“Business District” means the territory contiguous to and including a street and within three hundred feet along the street where there are buildings in use for business or industrial purposes, including but not limited to hotels, banks, or office buildings, railroad stations, and public buildings that occupy at least fifty percent of the frontage on one side or fifty percent of the frontage collectively on both sides of the street.
 (66-1-4.2 NMSA 1978)

 12-1-21 CAMPING BODY.
 “Camping Body” means a vehicle body primarily designed or converted for use as temporary living quarters for recreational, camping or travel activities excluding recreational vehicles unless used in commerce.
 (66-1-4.3 NMSA 1978)